ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

     [INFO] [1651094625.823266469] [content_filtering_subscriber]: I receive an emergency temperature data: [-50.000000] [INFO] [1651094626.823284093] [content_filtering_subscriber]: I receive an emergency temperature data: [-40.000000]

-You should see the message that explains content filtering subscription is enabled and it receives messages only if temperature data is less than -30.0 or greater than 100.0.
+You should see a message showing the content filtering options used and logs for each message received only if the temperature value is less than -30.0 or greater than 100.0.

-If a content filtering subscription cannot be enabled since the RMW implementation does not support it, the application can still create the normal subscription successfully without content filtering.
+If content filtering is not supported by the RMW implementation, the subscription will still be created without content filtering enabled.
-We can run this case by executing ``RMW_IMPLEMENTATION=rmw_cyclonedds_cpp ros2 run demo_nodes_cpp content_filtering_publisher`` command.
+We can try that by executing ``RMW_IMPLEMENTATION=rmw_cyclonedds_cpp ros2 run demo_nodes_cpp content_filtering_publisher``.

 .. code-block:: bash